shanegibney/IntegerSequence/README.md

 ## The rule

-Start with a rwo of numbers n from 0 to 9
+Start with two of numbers n from 0 to 9
 Then the second row will start with 1 and 1.
 The rule below produces the rest of the integers for this second row a(n)